 “My COVID walks took me along less-peopled back alleys, side streets and busy thoroughfares, just myself and my camera.
 There wasn’t much to photograph and I doubt very much I’ll be writing those up.“

-During the winter my COVID walks became even more boring.
-To amuse myself I started taking shots of abstract textures layered onto dumpsters, lampposts and other eroded urban objects, along with endless macros of tree bark.
+To amuse myself during my winter COVID walks I started taking shots of the abstract textures layered onto dumpsters, lampposts and other eroded objects, along with endless macros of tree bark.

 In the spring of 2021 I noticed these two photos sitting next to one another in my photos of Mexico City and saw an interesting dialogue happening between the two of them.

 After combining them into a diptych, I soon saw other connections from my COVID walks and realized that those long months of alley hopping were not such a waste of time when it came to doing art.

 White fungi on a half-dead tree collaged with one of my favourite rusty dumpsters.

 The first diptychs, which I thought of as conversations between two very different objects, natural and unnatural, came together very quickly.

 Trying to find a quote that encompassed my ‘vision’ I came across this:

 On pavements and the bark of trees I have found whole worlds.Mark Tobey (1890–1976)